 Heerlen tightens bicycle rules in city center

-To make the city center more attractive to visitors, Heerlen will introduce new rules for the pedestrian zone from the beginning of 2026.
-Cycling will only be permitted in most of the pedestrian zone outside regular shopping hours.
-In addition, the window times (7:30 a.m. to 12:00 p.m.) will now be strictly enforced as intended: exclusively for loading and unloading.
+We are making the city center more attractive for visitors.
+That is why new rules will apply in the pedestrian zone from 2026.
+Cycling will only be allowed in most of the pedestrian zone outside of store opening hours.
+And we will only apply the window times (7:30 a.m.–12:00 p.m.) for loading and unloading.

 Clear rules

-In recent years, a mix of agreements and pilot projects has been implemented regarding bicycle use in the pedestrian zone.
-Despite previous efforts, complaints about nuisance and unsafe situations persisted.
+In recent years, a mix of agreements and pilot projects have been implemented regarding bicycle use in the pedestrian zone.
+Despite all efforts, complaints about nuisance and unsafe situations continued.
 The growth in fast-moving fat bikes and bicycle delivery services further increased the pressure.
-The municipality has therefore opted for a clear and robust approach that will improve both safety and quality of life in the city center.
+The municipality has therefore opted for a clear and robust approach.
+This will ensure safety and quality of life in the city center.

 New measures

 The Saroleastraat, Promenade, Bongerd, and Pancratiusplein area has the highest priority when it comes to making it bicycle-free.
-To ensure that these locations are enforceable, the bicycle ban will be extended to (parts of) the following streets: Honigmannstraat, Pancratiusstraat, Akerstraat, Promenade I and II, Bongerd, Pancratiusplein, Uilegats, Plaarstraat, Morenhoek, and Oude Veemarktstraat.
+To ensure that enforcement remains feasible, we are extending the bicycle ban to (parts of) Honigmannstraat, Pancratiusstraat, Akerstraat, Promenade I and II, Bongerd, Pancratiusplein, Uilegats, Plaarstraat, Morenhoek, and Oude Veemarktstraat.
 Parts of Stationsstraat and Dautzenbergstraat are already covered by the existing ban.

-Cycling is permitted outside the window times, with the exception of the Maankwartier, where the permanent ban remains in force.
-This means that some residents and visitors will have to walk the last bit to their destination during opening hours; the bicycle parking facilities will remain accessible.
-In addition, the window times between 7:30 a.m. and 12:00 p.m. will now be applied as originally intended: exclusively for deliveries.
-Other traffic will no longer be allowed access to the pedestrian zone during this period.
+Outside of the restricted hours, you are allowed to cycle there, except in the Maankwartier.
+Cycling remains prohibited there.
+This means that some residents and visitors will have to walk the last bit to their destination during opening hours.
+The bicycle parking facilities will remain accessible as usual.
+From now on, we will only apply the restricted hours between 7:30 a.m. and 12:00 p.m. for deliveries.
+All other traffic will be denied access to the pedestrian zone during those hours.

 The measures will take effect in early 2026 and will be piloted for at least one year.
 A comprehensive evaluation will follow at the end of 2026, which will also take into account national developments concerning fat bikes, among other things.